Choosing between buying a new or used car may not be as simple as it seems. Find out what matters beyond simple sticker price.

-For this example, let’s take a look at two cars—one new, and one used… and then compare and contrast all the variable expenses you might encounter with each car over the next five years - like, the cost of the car, the cost to finance it, the cost of gas, insurance, and finally maintenance and repairs.
+For this example, let’s take a look at two mid-size cars—one new, and one used—and then compare and contrast all the variable expenses you might encounter with each car over the next five years, like the cost of the car, the cost to finance it, the cost of gas, insurance, and finally maintenance and repairs.

-But first, let’s start with the cost of the actual car.
+But first, let’s start with the cost of the actual mid-size car.

-Now you may be wondering why is the used car so much cheaper than the new car?
-There are a couple of factors- one is that the new car comes with a warranty which will cover some of your repair expenses,
+Now you may be wondering, why is the used car so much cheaper than the new car?
+There are a couple of factors.

-So this new car that cost nineteen thousand dollars, after five years might only be worth about ten thousand dollars even if you’ve kept it in good condition.
+So this new car that cost $27,500, after five years might only be worth about $10,000, even if you’ve kept it in good condition.

-And the same car might only be worth about five thousand dollars in another five years.
+And the same car might only be worth about $5,000 in another five years.

 As you can see, depreciation doesn’t happen at a constant rate.

 Sure, it’s almost always going to go down, but a new car loses value fastest the moment you buy it, but then slows to a more constant rate after the first few years.